 Wellness and Fitness Classes are offered daily in the Graves-Pierce Complex.
 These classes include Yoga, Pilates, BOSU, Tai Chi, Spinning, Self Defense, Dance, Qigong, and Meditation.
 The schedule is set at the beginning of each semester and is determined by the instructor.
 Please stop by and try something new and challenging to both your body and mind.

 The Graves-Pierce Complex has numerous opportunities for you to exercise or take part in drop-in activities.
 The Complex has three racquetball/handball courts, basketball/volleyball court, indoor track, cardio room, weight room, dance studio, sauna, and locker rooms.
+The swimming pool is another amenity we have on campus.
+It is a great way to get in a full-body workout or just come and relax and have a good time.

 The university Rec Field is located between Jackson Field and the softball field and offers multiple sport field lines for student, club, and community use.